valkyrie-fnd/valkyrie/ops/otel/README.md

 docker-compose -f docker-compose-local.yaml up
 ```

-The local also includes a Jaeger instance for visualising traces that otel-collector will export its tracing data to.
+The local also includes:

+* Jaeger for visualising traces exported by otel-collector
+* Prometheus for collecting metrics from otel-collector